dexterlabora/meraki-service/README.md

 ## meraki-service

-# A Meraki Dashboard API endpoint service
+# A Meraki Dashboard API service

-A collection of functions to interact with the Meraki API.
+A collection of methods to interact with the [Meraki Dashboard API](https://create.meraki.io/guides/dashboard-api/).

--- For use with NodeJS
+This is a convenient API wrapper built with [Axios](https://www.npmjs.com/package/axios).
+The service saves time by handling common tasks when working with the API.

 ## Features:
-* Collection of common Dashboard API calls
+* Collection of the most common Dashboard API calls
 * Handles URL redirects
 * Handles Meraki error messages
-* Custom scripts for common API traversals
+* Custom scripts to traverse multiple API enpoints or enrich the response data

+## Notes:
+* The API rate limit is 5 calls per second (as of May, 2018)
+* The Meraki API implements CORS, thus all API calls to Meraki must not come directly from the client browser.
+Instead, interact with the API from the server or create proxy server.
+You can then use this library on the client side, using your proxy address as the new endpoint.
+See the `examples` folder.
 ---

 ## Install